pnc-virtual-company/2018-inventory/README.md

-# Skeleton application
+# Inventory application

-The Skeleton application is designed for the WEP Students of Passerelles numériques in Cambodia.
+The Inventory application is designed for the Admin and Finance Team of Passerelles numériques in Cambodia.
-It contains some useful frontend and backend libraries:
+It contains some useful features to make it easy to manage inventories of PNC:

- * CodeIgniter 3
- * PHPSpreadsheet (import/export Excel)
- * DOMPDF (create a PDF document)
- * picqer/php-barcode-generator Barcode generator
- * guzzlehttp/guzzle to call 3rd party API from PHP
- * sabre/vobject manipulate iCalendar objects (for an ICS feed)

- A lot of examples are provided for various frontend widgets:

- * Datatable
- * Calendar
- * Datepicker
- * Material design icons
- * Rich text editors
- * Treeview
- * etc.
+ * Show the list of asset and also can create edit and delet any asset from this system
+ * Has advance filter the list of asset
+ * Has report asset of each department by Bar chart
+ * Has report asset of each condition by Pie chart
+ * Process of select data is very fast by use the ajax, json
+ * Can list, create, edit,and delete data category of items.
+ * Can list, create, edit,and delete data material of items.
+ * Can list, create, edit,and delete data department of items.
+ * Can list, create, edit,and delete data location of items.

-The Skeleton application is a starter kit for any CodeIgniter 3 projects.
+The Inventory application is a starter kit for any CodeIgniter 3 projects.
 It contains a login page, session and user management.

 ## PHP requirements